 The six countries in Northern Africa1 – Algeria, Egypt, Libya, Morocco, Sudan and Tunisia – have historically been and remain significant countries of migrant destination, transit and departure.
 Economic, environmental and political instability contribute to the mixed migration patterns observed in the sub-region.
 Labour migration policies from as early as the 1950s incentivized mobility and played a role in the socioeconomic development of several Northern African countries (World Bank, 2010).
 Recent migration policies in the sub-region have affected human mobility trends, as well as migration route decisions.

-At mid-year 2019, the sub-region hosted an estimated 2.9 million international migrants, nearly 59 per cent of whom were either from the same sub-region or other African sub-regions (UN DESA, 2019).
-An estimated 46.2 per cent of all international migrants in the region were refugees and asylum seekers.
-Globally, an estimated 11.9 million international migrants – 4.4 per cent of the global migrant population – were from Northern Africa.
-Of these, 48 per cent and 33 per cent were hosted in Europe and Western Asia respectively (ibid.).
+At mid-year 2020, the sub-region hosted an estimated 3.2 million international migrants, nearly 61 per cent of whom were either from the same sub-region or other African sub-regions (UN DESA, 2020).
+An estimated 49 per cent of all international migrants in the region were refugees and asylum seekers.
+Globally, an estimated 12.3 million international migrants -- 4.4 per cent of the global migrant population -- were from Northern Africa.
+Of these emigrants, 48 per cent and 13 per cent were hosted in Europe and Western Asia respectively (ibid.).